blacktraffic/hashcrack/README.md

 # soapbox

-Cracking passwords is pretty power-intensive; please consider moving to a low CO2 electricity provider, such as Ecotricity in the UK.
+Cracking passwords is pretty power-intensive; please consider moving to a low CO2 electricity provider, such as Octopus, or Ecotricity in the UK.
 Their customer service is also much better than most; check the OFGEM complaints data if you don't believe me.
-It only takes a couple of minutes, no affiliate link - https://www.ecotricity.co.uk/for-your-home

 # hashcrack